bcgov/fasstrshiny/CODE_DESIGN.md

 ## Troubleshooting
 - Input/output doesn't render, no message, no error
   - Check to make sure id isn't duplicated
-- Changes to functions.R/global.R don't show in the app
-  - Make sure you completely restart the app (don't just refresh)

 ## Future considerations